-The investment objective is to achieve long-term capital appreciation and outperform the manager's style specific Russell 2500 Index.
+The investment objective is to achieve long-term capital appreciation and outperform the Russell 2500 Index.

-The Portfolio will invest primarily in equity and equity-related securities of issuers that are located in the United States with market capitalizations greater than \$500 million and under \$15 billion; the market capitalization of certain securities may be less than or greater than this range at times.
-The portfolio may invest in publicly traded stocks of U.S. corporations, American Depository Receipts (ADRs), publicly traded stocks of foreign corporations listed on U.S. stock exchanges, Exchange Traded Funds (ETFs), and short-term investments, money market instruments or equivalent.
+The Fund(s) will invest primarily in a diversified portfolio of equity and equityrelated securities of issuers that are located in the United States with market capitalizations greater than \$100 million and the greater of \$5 billion of the top end of the Russell 2500 Index (the "Market Capitalization Range") at the time of initial purchase; the market capitalization of certain securities may be less than or greater than this range at times.
+The portfolio may invest in publicly traded stocks of U.S. corporations, as well as real estate investment trusts ("REITs"), preferred stocks, convertible securities, American Depository Receipts (ADRs) of non-U.S. issuers, publicly traded stocks of foreign corporations listed on U.S. stock exchanges, Exchange Traded Funds (ETFs), futures, and short-term investments, money market instruments or equivalent.